EmpowerK12/SQL-Skills/README.md

 # SQL-Skills
 A repository for sample SQL code everyone can learn from!
+This was made for the [DC Education Data Club](https://sites.google.com/view/dcedc/home)

 # Table of Contents
 This is just a manually created table of contents for easy viewing.
 However, it may not be fully up to date.
 For a complete, auto-generated ToC use the GitHub ToC in the top left corner of this frame.
 If you can't find it, here is [info about it](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/).